--Any other information identified by the Board during the permitting process as reasonably required or beneficial to the District's decision.

-- 10. Within 15 days of January 31 of each year, each holder of $a{x}$ permit issued under this Rule 7.17, must submit a water use report to the District which includes the following: (a) the name of the permittee; (b) the permit number(s); (c) the well numbers or names of each water well for which the permittee holds a permit; (d) the amount of water produced from each permitted well on a monthly basis; and (e) any other information required by the District. - 11.
-The District may require metering of wells that are permitted under this Rule 7.17.
-If metering is required, the metering will comply with Section 11 of these Rules and shall include other instruments as required by the District. - 12.
-Wells previously permitted by the Railroad Commission, and exempt under Rule 7.10(2)(b), that are to be altered, or replaced with a well having the same casing diameter, for the purpose of supplying water for hydraulic fracturing or a similar purpose or use without a new or amended permit being issued by the Railroad Commission are exempt from the public hearing requirements, if the well and use comply with Rule 7.17(11): [Amended June 12, 2012] - a. will not produce water for more than 180 calendar days, and will not produce more than 50,000 gallons of water per day; - b. is owned or operated by the same person that was issued the initial permit by the Railroad Commission; [Amended June 12, 2012] - c. is located on the same oil and gas lease, or within the boundaries of the same field, on which the drilling rig was located when the original permit was granted; [Amended June 12, 2012] - d. the owner or operator of the well provides written representation that he has the right to produce the groundwater required for the well; provided that: - e. wells permitted under this Rule 7.17(11) that are to be replaced with a larger casing diameter shall not be exempt from the spacing requirements.
+- 5. Payment by the applicant of the appropriate application fee. - 6.
+An application may be rejected as not administratively complete if the District finds that substantive information required by the permit application is missing, false, or incorrect. - 7.
+An application will be considered administratively complete if it complies with all requirements set forth under this Rule, includes all information to be included in the application, and is accompanied by the required application fee.
+[Amended July 2, 2019] - 8.
+The general manager shall determine if an application is administratively complete, subject to the applicant's right of appeal to the Board. - 9.
+Production of groundwater under this Rule shall be subject to application and production fees as they apply according to Section 9 of these Rules.
+[Amended July 2, 2019] - 10.
+On or before the 15th of each month, each permit holder, for permits issued under this Rule, must submit a water use report to the District which includes the following: (a) the name of the permittee; (b) the permit number(s); (c) the well numbers or names of each water well for which the permitee holds a permit; (d) the amount of water produced from each permitted well during the previous month; (e) the frac job where the water was used; and (f) any other information required by the District.
+[Amended July 2, 2019] [Amended November 5, 2019] - 11.
+The District may require metering of wells permitted hereunder.
+If metering is required, the meters subject to Section 11 of these Rules and other instruments as required by the District shall be set forth.
+[Amended July 2, 2019] - 12.
+Wells previously permitted by the Railroad Commission, and exempt under Rule 7.10(2)(b), that are to be altered, or replaced with a well having the same casing diameter, for the purpose of supplying water for hydraulic fracturing or a similar purpose or use without a new or amended permit being issued by the Railroad Commission are exempt from the public hearing requirements, if the well and use comply with Rule 7.17(11).: [Amended December 9, 2009] [Amended June 12, 2012] - a. will not produce water for more than 180 calendar days, and will not produce more than 50,000 gallons of water per day; - b. is owned or operated by the same person that was issued the initial permit by the Railroad Commission; [Amended June 12, 2012] - c. is located on the same oil and gas lease, or within the boundaries of the same field, on which the drilling rig was located when the original permit was granted; [Rule 4.2(7) Amended December 9, 2009.]
+[Amended June 12, 2012] - d. the owner or operator of the well provides written representation that he has the right to produce the groundwater required for the well; provided that: - e. wells permitted under Rule 7.17(11) that are to be replaced with a larger casing diameter shall not be exempt from the spacing requirements.
+[Amended July 2, 2019]